snowplow/documentation/docs/collecting-data/code-generation/client-side-validation/index.md

 ---

 :::info
-This feature is currently available for the [Browser Tracker](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/quick-start-guide/?platform=browser) in both JavaScript and TypeScript.
+This feature is available since version 0.2.8 of Snowtype for the [Browser Tracker](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/quick-start-guide/?platform=browser) in both JavaScript and TypeScript.
 :::

 ## Schema validation right on your browser